-The majority of research has historically focused on deficiencies in nutrients, nutritional care for certain disorders, and also on clinical nutrition.
+Most research has historically focused on nutrient deficiencies, nutritional care for certain disorders, and clinical nutrition.

 There are many opportunities for finding new things in the realm of sports nutrition.

-A main factor of food safety is that the foo, ingredients for the food, and the dietary ingredients are found to be safe for consumption in humans.
-The next factor considered is that the transportation, processing, manufacturing, packing and storing is done well and prevents contamination of bad things like pathogens.
-A last major deciding factor is in the store, restaurant, and at home from cooking and handling.
+A main factor of food safety is that the food, ingredients for the food, and dietary ingredients are found to be safe for human consumption.
+The next factor considered is that the transportation, processing, manufacturing, packing, and storing are done well and prevent contamination of bad things like pathogens.
+The last major deciding factor is in the store, restaurant, and at home, from cooking and handling.

 This is an abbreviation for generally recognized as safe.

-Speaking historically, we see a major focus on FDA laws and regulations on the prevention of adulteration of the foods.
-Simply, this is substances that are of harm to your health.
+Historically, we see a major focus on FDA laws and regulations on preventing the adulteration of foods. , these are substances that are of harm to your health.

-This is simple when looking at it for what it is.
-Simply, the branding on any products needs to be right.
+This is simple when looking at it for what it is. , the branding on any product needs to be right.
 But it becomes more complicated than adulteration when you look at the laws and regulations and mix that with the many ways mistakes can happen when branding.

 Food Allergy and Intolerance

-These can range from just irritating to some kind of life-threatening allergy.
+These can range from just irritating to some life-threatening allergies.
 These adverse reactions involve the immune system.

 Some symptoms of food allergies are: